Can I Waive My Lunch Break in California?

 In California, according to labor laws, employees can waive their lunch break if their work shift is six hours or less.
 However, it’s essential to note that this waiver must be mutually agreed upon by both the employer and the employee.

-What If My Employer Doesn’t Allow Me To Take My California Meal Break?
+What If My Employer Doesn’t Allow Me To Take My Meal Break?
+Can I Be Forced to Waive My Lunch Break?

-Under California law, it’s illegal for employees to prevent employees from taking their legally entitled meal and rest breaks.
+Under California law, it’s illegal for employers to prevent employees from taking their legally entitled meal and rest breaks.
+In other words, they cannot force you to waive your lunch break in California.

 There are several ways your employer can violate your rights to proper work breaks, including: